dotnet/iot/src/devices/Tca954x/README.md

 # TCA954X - TCA954X Low-Voltage Multi-Channel I2C Switch with Reset

 The TCA954X/PCA954X group of devices is a set of I2C switches.
 Several types are available, with 2, 4 or 8 channels, and different voltage specifications.
 The first letter is sometimes also "P".
+Not to be confused with PCA95x4, which is a set of GPIO expanders.

 The TCA9548A device has eight bidirectional translating switches that can be controlled through the I2C bus.
 The SCL/SDA upstream pair fans out to eight downstream pairs, or channels.